Variational Adaptive Gaussian Decomposition: Scalable Quadrature-Free Time-Sliced Thawed Gaussian Dynamics: Introduction

+An alternative strategy for improving long-time accuracy is time-slicing~\cite{hellerWavepacketPathIntegral1975, burantRealTimePath2002, kongTimeSlicedThawedGaussian2016}, in which the propagation is divided into short intervals over which semiclassical approximations remain valid.
+At the end of each interval, the wavefunction is re-expressed as a superposition of Gaussian wavepackets, which serve as initial conditions for subsequent propagation.
+In the limit of sufficiently fine slicing, this procedure converges to exact quantum dynamics.
+However, practical implementations face two key bottlenecks: (i) the need for high-dimensional quadrature to perform Gaussian decomposition, and (ii) the rapid growth in the number of Gaussian components required for accurate representation.
+The former is particularly severe for oscillatory quantum wavefunctions, leading to the well-known Monte Carlo sign problem~\cite{makri1988MonteCarloPathIntegration,makri1987MonteCarloOscillatoryIntegrands,mak1990SolvingSignProblem}, which worsens dynamically as complex phases develop during time evolution.
+The second affects performance by increasing the number of classical trajectories that require simulation.

+Time-sliced thawed Gaussian dynamics (TSTG) has demonstrated that highly accurate results can be obtained using quadrature-based Gaussian wavepacket decompositions with each GWP being propagated using TGA~\cite{kongTimeSlicedThawedGaussian2016}.
+However, the exponential scaling of the number of Gaussian components with dimensionality remains a fundamental limitation for high-dimensional and \textit{ab initio} applications.
+Unlike TSTG, related approaches, such as the basis expansion leaping multiconfiguration Gaussian (BEL-MCG) method~\cite{kochBasisExpansionLeaping2013, murakamiAccurateQuantumMolecular2018, murakamiNonadiabaticQuantumMolecular2019}, combine periodic re-expansion with evolving coefficients, but do not evolve the Gaussian basis over time.
+The semiclassical evolution of the basis is often an efficient way of increasing the length of the segments in between the re-expansion steps without loss of accuracy.

+In this work, we introduce a variational adaptive Gaussian decomposition (VAGD) framework that addresses these limitations by reformulating the Gaussian decomposition step in time-sliced dynamics as a global optimization problem.
+Specifically, the parameters of the output Gaussian ensemble are determined variationally to maximize the overlap with the input wavefunction using a minimal number of wavepackets resulting without losing accuracy.
+This replaces the conventional quadrature-based decomposition with a nonlinear optimization over the space of Gaussian parameters, effectively converting time-sliced semiclassical dynamics into a quadrature-free, optimization based framework.
+The resulting problem is highly non-convex, but can be efficiently handled in practice using an autoencoder–decoder neural network that maps an input Gaussian ensemble to a compact reparametrized representation.
+The systematic route of going from semiclassical to fully quantum mechanical results provided by a combination of VAGD-enabled time-sliced dynamics makes it attractive for complex multidimensional problems.

 This paper is organized as follows.
-Time-sliced TGA is introduced in Sec.~\ref{sec:tstga} to provide a context.
-VAGD is introduced in Sec.~\ref{sec:vagd}, with numerical demonstrations in Sec.~\ref{sec:numerics}.
-We illustrate dimensional scaling and tunneling systems as examples.
-Finally, we end with some concluding remarks in Sec.~\ref{sec:conclusion}.
+Time-sliced thawed Gaussian dynamics is reviewed in Sec.~\ref{sec:tstga}.
+The VAGD framework is introduced in Sec.~\ref{sec:vagd}, followed by numerical demonstrations in Sec.~\ref{sec:numerics}.
+We conclude in Sec.~\ref{sec:conclusion}.